Agadyr/Agadyr/README.md

 My name is Madi Kairambekov and I'm a software developer.
 I'm from Kazakhstan, living in Karahanda.
 You can find me on [![Twitter][1.2]][1], or on [![LinkedIn][3.2]][3].

+## 🏆 Achievements

+I participated in **WorldSkills Karaganda** and **WorldSkills Kazakhstan** in the **Web Technologies** competency and achieved **prize-winning positions**.
+My performance showcased my expertise in modern web development.

+In the repositories starting with **"ws"**, you can explore the assignments and projects I worked on during these competitions.
+Feel free to check them out and see how I tackled real-world challenges!

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/OS-Linux-informational?style=flat&logo=linux&logoColor=white&color=2bbc8a)
 ![](https://img.shields.io/badge/Code-Python-informational?style=flat&logo=python&logoColor=white&color=2bbc8a)